Moer2831/Best-Pcileech-firmware-guide/README.md

 ## Detailed Documentation

-For complete development guide, API documentation, and hardware configuration instructions, please refer to our detailed documentation:
+For complete development guide:

 [📚([ View Complete Development Documentation](https://newworldproject.feishu.cn/docx/PQ75dtZiNomx9zxXED1caAZxnRc))]
+For translation the page has it built-in, just create lark account and at the top there are 3 dots press that and translate it to your prepared language instead of translating it word by word.

 ## Contributing